Hocus Pocus 2: Plot

 The girls escape and head to the Traske house to warn the mayor while the sisters find their way to the town's Halloween carnival and enchant the citizens to help them find the mayor.
-Meanwhile, Gilbert digs up Billy Butcherson, who has been awake but entombed since 1993.
+Meanwhile, Gilbert digs up Billy Butcherson, who has been entombed since 1993.
 He needs Billy's head for the spell but tricks him into helping him collect the other ingredients first.
-The girls reunite with Cassie and trap the sisters within a salt circle in Cassie's garage before Mayor Traske returns home.
-The three teens make amends with one another, but their reunion is interrupted when the sisters escape the circle and kidnap Cassie to use her blood instead.
-Becca and Izzy follow them to the forbidden forest where Gilbert has assembled the ingredients and soon discover that Becca is also a witch.
+The girls reunite with Cassie and trap the sisters in a salt circle in Cassie's garage before Mayor Traske returns home.
+The three girls make up, but their reunion is interrupted when the sisters escape the circle and kidnap Cassie to use her blood instead.
+Becca and Izzy follow them to the forbidden forest where Gilbert has assembled the ingredients and discover that Becca, like the sisters, is a natural witch.

 The sisters partially cast the spell and increase their power, but Becca distracts them while Izzy rescues Cassie.
-Becca convinces the Book that it does not have to answer to Winifred, and she and the Book flee further into the forest.
-The Book shows them a warning about the Magicae Maxima spell, stating that whoever casts it must give up what they cherish most.
-The girls agree to warn Winifred of the price of the spell but are too late: she becomes all powerful as Mary and Sarah fade to dust.
-Winifred grows despondent and begs the teenagers to use their newfound powers to save her sisters.
-While they cannot save them, Becca, Cassie and Izzy join together in a coven and cast a reuniting spell, so Winifred happily fades away to be reunited with her sisters.
+Becca convinces Book that it does not have to answer to Winifred, and she and Book flee into the forest.
+Book shows them the warning against the Magicae Maxima spell, stating that whoever casts it must give up what they cherish most as the price for the power.
+The girls agree to warn Winifred of the price of the spell but are too late, and she becomes all-powerful as Mary and Sarah fade to dust.
+Winifred begs the girls to use their newfound powers to save her sisters.
+While they cannot save them, Becca, Cassie, and Izzy join in a coven and cast a reuniting spell, so Winifred happily fades away to be with her sisters.

-Gilbert and Billy join the girls.
-Billy starts to fade away, realizing that all of Winifred's spells have been undone and relieved to finally head to his eternal rest.
-The girls decide to give Book a new home and continue practicing their magic as they walk off into the night in a similar manner as the Sanderson sisters.
-As they leave, a crow, identical to the one that Mother Witch had shapeshifted into, flies overhead.
+Gilbert and Billy rejoin the girls, and Billy starts to fade away, realizing that Winifred's spells have been undone.
+The girls decide to give Book a new home and continue practicing magic as they walk into the night.
+As they leave, a crow, identical to one that the Mother Witch shapeshifted into, flies overhead.

+In a post-credit scene, it is revealed that inside Gilbert's shop there is another Black Flame Candle.